sambacha/tor-reproducer/README.md

 ### Run the verification

-To verify a specific version of Briar, run
+To verify a specific version of Tor for Android, run

     docker run briar/tor-reproducer:latest ./verify-tor.py [version]